Radome: Radar dishes

+Spherical radar dome on Mont Ventoux, France, protecting a fixed mountain-top radar installation.

 For radar dishes, a single, large, ball-shaped dome also protects the rotational mechanism and the sensitive electronics, and is heated in colder climates to prevent icing.

 The RAF Menwith Hill electronic surveillance base, which includes over 30 radomes, is widely believed to regularly intercept satellite communications.
 At Menwith Hill, the radome enclosures prevent observers from seeing the direction of the antennas, and therefore which satellites are being targeted.
 Similarly, radomes prevent observation of antennas used in ECHELON facilities.

 The United States Air Force Aerospace Defense Command operated and maintained dozens of air defense radar stations in the contiguous United States and Alaska during the Cold War.
 Most of the radars used at these ground stations were protected by rigid or inflatable radomes.
 The radomes were typically at least 50 ft in diameter and the radomes were attached to standardized radar tower buildings that housed the radar transmitter, receiver and antenna.